blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

          ALLOW_ROW_LOCKS = ON, ALLOW_PAGE_LOCKS = ON)
     ```

 3. Before we move any data let's take a look at how our data is distributed across our existing partitions.
-Execute the following code in SQL Server Management Studio.
+Execute the following code in SQL Server Management Studio:

     ```sql
     -- View partition info